postmanlabs/labs-docs/_posts/02_pro/03_integrations/2017-05-04-microsoft_flow.md

 warning: false
 ---

 Microsoft Flow enables you to automate workflows between your favorite apps and services to get notifications, synchronize files, collect data, and more.
-It has over 140 services listed with predefined flows as well that you can start using directly.
+It has over 140 services listed with predefined flows you can start using directly.

 You can configure Microsoft Flow with Postman to monitor run results, view a team's activity and team feed, and use a Microsoft Flow Webhook URL.